Map-A-Droid/MAD-ATV/FAQ.md

 ## Question #10) <br> How does the auto-update system for pogo work in MAD-ATV?
 * Answer: As of mad rom version 1.0.0 when you boot it compares your installed pogo version with the latest 32bit version on apkpure.
 If the installed version is not the latest, then it checks if that version is in your addresses.json on your server.
 If it is then it downloads and updates pogo and reboots.
 If you wish to disable this, just `touch /sdcard/disableautopogoupdate`
-You maty choose to disable this feature in case pogodroid one day cannot support the latest pogo version.
+You may choose to disable this feature in case pogodroid one day cannot support the latest pogo version.
 Or you could just not update your addresses.json until it has been confirmed that the new version of pogo works with pogodroid.

 ## Question #11) <br> Why does the rom update job always show result: failed / faulty?
 * Answer: This was my fault with the old job files using jobtype passthrough instead of jobtype reboot.
 Just update and it should report success.<br>The other possibility is if you have a REALLY old version like rc2 or something, you might not have the curl binary.
 This would result in a real error, and not just a faulty / no response.